-- All food is to be eaten ONLY in the cafeteria or outdoor eating area (when open) during lunch. - Each student will be assigned one lunch period. - Freshmen and sophomore students are limited to designated outside eating areas.
+- No visitors are allowed to eat lunch with students in the building. - All food is to be eaten ONLY in the cafeteria or outdoor eating area (when open) during lunch. - Each student will be assigned one lunch period. - Freshmen and sophomore students are limited to designated outside eating areas.
 They are not to go to the parking lots or across the driveway. - Sophomore and freshman may leave campus for lunch only with their parent/guardian.
 9th and 10th grade students leaving during lunch must be checked out and accompanied by a parent off campus. - Students in 11th and 12th grade have permission to leave for lunch per board policy.
 If you have special concerns about your child leaving during lunch, please visit with your students alpha administrator. - Parents/guardians or administrators have the right to rescind this permission any time. - Students in grades 11 and 12 must show their student I.D. badge when leaving and upon returning to school.